|

 MRS. SOKOL: Just sign here please.

 GEORGE: I know who it was too.
 It was the guy who interviewed me.
+He was

 very threatened by me.
 Why else wouldn't he hire me?
 I could sell